 Details: Dir.
 Roy Ward Baker.
 Perf.
 Andrew Keir, Barbara Shelley, James Donald, Julian Glover.
 Hammer Film Productions, 1967.
 Based on the original story by Nigel Kneale.

 Synopsis: The third film in the Quatermass series is an interesting take on religious myths and science fiction, and starts off with a discovery of ape-like human skeletons at a subway excavation site.
 When scientists further discover a missile-like metal shape, the armed forces are called in.
 Professor Bernard Quatermass (Andrew Keir) and an assistant scientist, Barbara (Barbara Shelley) do some digging of their own — in the research archives.
-This leads them to the Westminster Abbey archives and a short scene with the older white male Abbey Librarian.
+This leads them to the Westminster Abbey archives and a short scene with the Abbey Librarian.

 Role Call: Noel Howlett as Abbey Librarian—Information Provider (male)